Student Health Advisory Committee

 Student Health Advisory Committee (SHAC)

-The Student Health Advisory Committee is a group of dedicated students who act as a student voice to UMD Health Services and school administration.
+The Student Health Advisory Committee is a group of dedicated students who act as a student voice on health and wellness issues to UMD Health Services and school administration.
 Members meet weekly for one hour to discuss current issues and brainstorm solutions.
 SHAC members are given the opportunity to volunteer additional time on special projects throughout the year.

 If you are interested in learning more or becoming a member of SHAC, please contact Dori Decker, SHAC Advisor at (218) 726-7046 or firstname.lastname@example.org.